zhengyue08/Notion-English-ReadingNote/README.md

 3. Add a new note to the Table in Notion.
   For this part, I use a package [notion-py](https://github.com/jamalex/notion-py).
 It's comprehensible to treat a notion page as a `tree`.
   ( Referring to notionNote.py for details )
-## How to use
-1. Download the Notion-English-ReadingNote repository
-2. Connect your Kindle and Computer using an USB cable
-3. Replace the notion page address in `notionNote.py` line 23

-    `page = client.get_collection_view("<Your page address>")`
-4. Run `notion.py`
-5. Great !
-A note has been made😇

-Welcome to Try and Give some opnions !
+Welcome to Try and Give advice !